umccr/neoantigens/README.md

 It does this by using the core pVACseq services to predict the binding scores for each junctional peptide.

 It also tests junctions with spacer amino acid sequences that may help to reduce reactivity.
 These spacer amino acid sequences can be “HH”, “HHC”, “HHH”, “HHHD”, “HHHC”, “AAY”, “HHHH”, “HHAA”, “HHL” or “AAL”.
 The final vaccine ordering is achieved through a simulated annealing procedure that returns a near-optimal solution, when one exists.

+The expected output is a fasta file `<sample>_results.fa` with the peptide sequences and best spacers in the optimal order, and a visualization of the above in a PNG file.

 Running on `MHC_Class_I` 2 epitopes: